An algorithm is a detailed step-by-step set of instructions aimed at solving a problem.

 Algorithms in machine learning

-Machine learning algorithms are at the core of building models and systems that can recognize patterns, identify trends, classify data, and make decisions based on input information.
+Models are at the core of machine learning and they can recognize patterns, identify trends, classify data, and make decisions based on input information.